zokwezo/sango/src/lib/lexicon/README.md

 ### External Resources

-This lexicon is only best effort and does not purport to meet the excellent quality of the (only) two published professional Sango-French dictionaries:
+This lexicon is only best effort and does not purport to meet the excellent quality of the (only) two published professional Sango-French dictionaries and orthography manual:

 - Koyt-Deballé, G. F. (2013). _Lexique illustré sängö-français - français-sängö_, Éditions universitaires européennes.
 476 p.
 ISBN 978-6131592690.
 - Bouquiaux, L. et al (1978). _Dictionnaire sango-français = Kété bàkàrī sāngō-fàránzì_, Société d'études linguistiques et anthropologiques de France.
 663 p.
-ISBN : 2-85297-016-3.
+ISBN 2-85297-016-3.
+- Diki-Dikiri, M. (1977). _Le Sango s'écrit aussi… Esquisse Linguistique du Sango, Langue Nationale de l'Empire Centrafricain_, Selaf-Paris.
+187 p.
+ISBN 2-85297-057-0.

-I strongly encourage users of this project to also acquire a personal copy of the first (or both) of these to serve as source of truth
+I strongly encourage users of this project to also acquire a personal copy of the first (or better, all three!) of these to serve as source of truth
 (and of course to support the authors and publishers!).
-In particular, _Lexique illustré sängö-français - français-sängö_ exhaustively catalogs the Sango words (along with the scientific names) of indigenous Central African flora and fauna, of which only the most basic are found herein.
+In particular, _Lexique illustré sängö-français - français-sängö_, which reflects changes to the language in the subsequent 35 years (including computer terms) and exhaustively catalogs the Sango words (along with the scientific names) of indigenous Central African flora and fauna, of which only the most basic are found therein.

 ### Copyright and License